 With prior felonies, even minor subsequent gun charges can trigger decade-long sentences.

-Hiring a Lawyer to Fight First-Time Gun Charges
+Hiring a Lawyer to Combat First-Time Gun Charges

 For those facing first-time gun charges in California, consulting an experienced criminal defense attorney should be the first call you make.
 A weapons charges lawyer can: